Brisbane River Cruise to Lone Pine Koala Sanctuary with Mirimar Cruises

 I close my eyes and tilt my face up to the sun.

-John Williamson’s Cootamundra Wattle is playing in the background.
-I can hear the gentle lapping of the Brisbane River against the hull of our cruise boat — the Mirimar II.
-About the only thing that could possibly make this moment any more ‘Australian’ would be koalas.
+John Williamson’s Cootamundra Wattle is playing in the background, and I can hear the gentle lapping of the Brisbane River against the hull of our cruise boat — the Mirimar II.
 Welcome aboard the famous Brisbane river cruise to Lone Pine Koala Sanctuary — operated by Mirimar Cruises.

 We also hear stories about the river itself and the role it has played in the lives of Brisbanians over the past century.
 This Brisbane river cruise to Lone Pine Koala Sanctuary has been operating for more than 70 years, so it’s as much a part of the river’s heritage as anything else!